jcs-instructor/mobtimer/CONTRIBUTING.md

 ## Builidng and Installing VSCode Extension
 1. Re-publish mobtimer-api if npmjs version is outdated.
 See [step 1 of subsequent deployments](#Subsequent-deployments)
 #Publish-the-API)
+2. Uninstall old version of mobtimer-vscode
+   2a.
+Select the extension in the VSCode Extensions window 2b.
+Click on gear and select Uninstall
-2. Uninstall old version of mobtimer-vscode & click "Reload Required" button if it appears
+   2c.
+Either click on "Reload Required" button if it appears or click the refresh button at the top
 3. Optional: Increment version in package.json by running `npm version`
 4. From terminal in the mobtimer-vscode directory:
 ```